Li357/WHS-Server/README.md

-Server for WHS app.

-Currently used for storing assembly and other special dates.

-Created using MongoDB & Express
+Full-stack database management app for the WHS app.
+Used for managing special dates within the WHS app.
+Built with Vue.js with Element UI, MongoDB, and Express.